agilepro/software-craftsmanship/docs/Protocols/cross-site-complications.md

 ```

 This is mind boggling.
-I can’t even begin to understand why the asterisk should not work.
+I can't even begin to understand why the asterisk should not work.
 But that is not all.
 Once you have the origin copied, and the flags above set, the browser will only allow GET requests.
 So you have to send this in the response header:

 ```
 Access-Control-Allow-Methods = "GET, POST, OPTIONS"
 ```

 This is ultra-bizarre, because if the server did not want to service POST operations, it would simply not service them.
-I can’t fathom any reason that the server should tell the browser “ok, for these cases of foreign code that are giving me cookies, please make sure they don’t do any POST operations because it is really important that they don’t do a POST operation and I might fail to distinguish these.”
+I can't fathom any reason that the server should tell the browser “ok, for these cases of foreign code that are giving me cookies, please make sure they don't do any POST operations because it is really important that they don't do a POST operation and I might fail to distinguish these.”
 But it gets even worse.
 When you enable POST, the browser will only allows post of plain text, form-url encoding, or form-mime encoding.
 The browser will NOT allow the POST of a JSON data.
 You must, in the JS set the request header to be:

 ```